-With an ever busy life style of the current age, there’s a growing need to keep the mental space clutter free.
+With the ever more busy lifestyle of the current age, there’s a growing need to keep the mental space clutter free.
 To accomplish the herculean task of being in command of your business and personal commitments without being overwhelmed, your best bet is a robust combination of a reminder app plus task manager plus personal assistant.
 I mean, all this … or simply, a Google Calendar!

-While majority of the web users are aware of Google Calendar, not most of them know about the potential of this specific google product.
-It comes with your personal gmail address, and takes care of your tasks, reminders, while ensuring that you do not miss out on your personal, social or professional commitments.
+While the majority of web users are aware of Google Calendar, not many of them know about the full potential of this specific Google product.
+It comes with your personal Gmail address, and takes care of your tasks, reminders, while ensuring that you do not miss out on your personal, social or professional commitments.

 1. Enable Your World Clock